-Rapid City School Board candidate refers to educators as “Tyrants of the Teacher’s Lounge,” fillings heads with “perverted ideas.”
+Rapid City School Board candidate refers to educators as “Tyrants of the Teacher’s Lounge,” fillings heads with “perverted ideas.” – UPDATE!!

 If that letter doesn’t motivate Rapid City residents to vote against the wave of batsh*t crazy that the Rapid City school board seems gripped by, I’m not sure what will.

-4 thoughts on “Rapid City School Board candidate refers to educators as “Tyrants of the Teacher’s Lounge,” fillings heads with “perverted ideas.””
+5 thoughts on “Rapid City School Board candidate refers to educators as “Tyrants of the Teacher’s Lounge,” fillings heads with “perverted ideas.” – UPDATE!!”

 “Administrators abandoning ship…” Simon’s still in Rapid City?
 I thought she got the message that she’s not wanted and left!
 I don’t live in the RCAS district, but have read about and heard enough horror stories of what the students must endure…especially with bullying teachers.
 It’s good that the team of Baker, Doney, Carr and Thomas have command of the RCAS board situation for the benefit and safety of the students.
 The VOTERS made good decisions in the last election and will do so again.
 Being a free country with our 1st Amendment rights, it’s good to see opposing views.
 If you do not agree with the views of certain candidates, then perhaps you should consider running against that person if you have a better plan and can sell it to the voters.